 Before I list what I specifically eat, keep in mind that this is just an example of what I eat in a single day, as I definitely try to vary this.
 So by no means am I suggesting you eat the same things I do, but I just wanted to show you what a balanced thyroid diet should look like.

-6am: Breakfast: Protein drink consisting of one cup of mixed berries (blueberries, raspberries, and blackberries), two cups of purified water, some high quality protein powder (I use SP complete from Standard Process), some flax seed oil, and one raw, organic egg.
+6am: Breakfast: Smoothie consisting of one cup of mixed berries (organic blueberries, raspberries, and blackberries), two cups of purified water, some high quality protein powder, some flax seed oil, one cup stuffed with green leafy vegetables, and every now and then I will add one raw, organic egg.
+Adding the raw organic egg is optional for those who find this disgusting.

-6pm: Dinner: Organic chicken or turkey, one or two servings of mixed vegetables.
+6pm: Dinner: Organic chicken or turkey, or some wild salmon, plus one or two servings of mixed vegetables.

 In summary, changing your eating habits and beginning a thyroid diet similar to mine is no easy task, which is why I don’t expect it to be a quick process.
 Just like many people, over the years I’ve had my “ups and downs” with regards to eating healthy, but after I was diagnosed with an autoimmune thyroid disorder I made up my mind that I was going to not only begin eating healthier, but stick to it this time.

 Does this mean I never eat any junk food?
-I’d be lying if I told you that I eat healthy foods 100% of the time, as every now and then I will go out for pizza, have some dessert, etc. But I have the discipline to eat junk food every now and then, which some people don’t.
-This is why you definitely want to avoid all junk food within the first 21 to 30 days of beginning your thyroid diet, as this is the most difficult time you’ll have sticking with such a diet.
+I’d be lying if I told you that I eat healthy foods 100% of the time, as every now and then I will go out for pizza, have some dessert, etc. But I have the discipline to eat junk food as an occasional indulgence, and not all of the time.
+Some people are unable to do this, which is why you definitely want to avoid all junk food within the first 21 to 30 days of beginning your thyroid diet, as this is the most difficult time you’ll have sticking with such a diet.
 But once you do get through this part, I promise you’ll feel much better than you do now, and your biggest regret will be that you didn’t begin your thyroid diet sooner.
+Also, although I do indulge every now and then, when I followed the diet after being diagnosed with Graves’ Disease I was very strict.
+Saying goodbye to pizza and chocolate chip cookies for awhile was a big challenge, but doing so is necessary to achieve optimal health.

 To receive more natural thyroid health tips, plus a free guide entitled “6 Steps To Treat Graves’ Disease & Hashimoto’s Thyroiditis Through Natural Methods”, simply enter your first name and email address on the form on the right side of this page.
 I promise you’ll find the information valuable, as it contains 100% pure content and is not a pitch for any product or service.